 The harsh reality is that not everyone gets to stay in a house with good feng shui.
 This is the reason why I encourage people to hunt for a house together with me because there’s really not much I can do to remedy a house.
 Unless you own a piece of land and are building a house from ground up, what a practitioner can do is severely limited.

 If you can't 'fix' a house, why engage you at all then?

 A BaZi or Zi Wei Dou Shu reading should be more than enough to give you a heads up on what to look out for in future.
 Your charts come before feng shui after all.
-For a start, getting a chart reading is often good enough.
-That being said, the feng shui of your house still matters and it can be seen as a complement to your chart.
+For a start, I recommend getting a chart reading first before considering a feng shui audit.

 People with good charts usually end up with good houses vice versa – keyword being “usually”.
 There are cases where people with relatively good charts ending up in bad houses, and it may be due to the a particular phase they are going through.
 Likewise, people with challenging charts may get a chance with a good house as well.
 My job is to get people to find a good house regardless of what their chart says.